Structure learning for extremal tree models: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Jiaying Gu for pointing us to Hall's marriage theorem, and Nicola Gnecco, Adrien S.~Hitz, Micha\"el Lalancette and Chen Zhou for helpful comments.
+The authors would like to thank Jiaying Gu for pointing us to Hall's marriage theorem,{ and Johan Segers for pointing us to a mistake in an earlier version of Proposition \ref{prop:chimst}.
+We further thank} Nicola Gnecco, Adrien S.~Hitz, Micha\"el Lalancette and Chen Zhou for helpful comments.
+We also thank the Associate Editor and two anonymous Referees for comments which helped us to improve the presentation and for encouraging us to consider results in growing dimensions.
 Sebastian Engelke was supported by an Eccellenza grant of the Swiss National Science Foundation and Stanislav Volgushev was partially supported by a discovery grant from NSERC of Canada.